SEP & VAT costly mistakes to avoid

 ✅ How to avoid it: Register for VAT first, then begin charging it.

-4. Assuming SEP Tax Is Deducted from Profit
+4. Assuming SEP Tax Is paid from Profit

 The mistake: Calculating SEP based on net profit, not gross revenue.